oldfatcrab/PSYCH101/README.md

 - Nervous System
     - Peripheral
         - Autonomic (controls self-regulated action of internal organs and glands)
-            - Sysmathetic (arousing): gets you ready for fight or flight
+            - Sympathetic (arousing): gets you ready for fight or flight
             - Parasympathetic (calming): lets you build up all your energy
         - Somatic (controls voluntary movements of skeletal muscles)
     - Central (brain and spinal cord)